Coronavirus West Berkshire: Latest number of confirmed cases

-The new figure is an increase of four on the 202 cases reported yesterday (Sunday).
+The new figure is an increase of 35 on the 206 cases reported yesterday (Monday).

 The first case in the district was reported on March 13.